Skip to main content Skip to main navigation

 4-minute read

-Whether you’re a sole trader, small company owner or multinational, the Australian Tax Office (ATO) requires you to feature specific information on your invoices, including tax invoices.
-The first thing to consider is the need to register for and charge GST.
+Whether you're a sole trader, small company owner or multinational, the Australian Taxation Office (ATO) requires you to feature specific information on your tax invoices for sales of goods or services.
+In this article we'll tell you what's mandatory, and what else you can add to your invoices to help speed up payments.

 Key take-outs

-• The need to register for GST is subject to your turnover
+• The need to register for GST is dependent on your turnover

-Do I have to register for goods and service tax (GST)?
+Do I have to register for goods and services tax (GST)?

 If your business has a GST turnover of $75,000 or more, you must register for GST.
 What’s a GST turnover?
 Your GST turnover is your total business income – not your profit – minus any GST included in sales to your customers.

-Exceptions to the above are non-profit organisations and businesses providing taxi travel services (including ride-sourcing), who have a GST turnover threshold of $150,000.
+Exceptions to the above are non-profit organisations (their GST turnover threshold is $150,000).

-In general terms, you charge 10% GST on the goods and/or services you sell in Australia, unless they are GST-free (such as food, medicine and medical services).
+In general terms, you charge 10% GST on the goods and/or services you sell in Australia, unless they are GST-free (such as food, medicine and medical services) or input taxed.
 At the same time you can claim a credit for any GST included in the price of goods and services you buy for your business – which is one reason why some business owners choose to register for GST even though they are beneath the turnover threshold.
+There are some things you are not able to claim a credit for, but the best place to find them is the ATO Website

 Do I have to issue tax invoices?